PhD Candidates and Postdoctors

 Supervisor: Randi Holmestad

 TEM studies of aluminium welds where nanoparticles have been added to increase the strength of the welds.
 The welded regions are the weakest link in the aluminium product.
-I will add nanoparticles and study how this can improve the material.
+Adding of nanoparticles to study how this can improve the material.

 Methods